Inklingo

 nounB1general

-Use 'lote' for a parcel or plot of land, often implying a specific, defined area.
+Use 'lote' to describe a parcel or plot of land, often one that is for sale or development.

 A tray of identical freshly baked cupcakes arranged in neat rows.